raneem-yad/project-portfolio-3/README.md

     -   As a user, I want to be able to update the status of a task (e.g., mark it as completed) so that I can track my progress.
     -   As a user, I want to delete a task that I no longer need so that my task list remains organized.
     -   As a user, I want the input dates to be validated to ensure they are in the correct format (YYYY-MM-DD).
-    -   As a user, I want the all inputs  to be validated to ensure they are in the correct format.
+    -   As a user, I want all inputs  to be validated to ensure they are in the correct format.
     -   As a user, I want to receive feedback on successful or unsuccessful task management operations.
     -   As a user, I want the Task Tracker website to have a user-friendly interface for easy navigation and interaction.
 <br>